 Conclusion

 The Woof Pupsicle has quickly leapfrogged into one of our top enrichment toys for our dogs.
-Prim loves these Pupsicle recipes and it’s definitely her favorite form of food-based enrichment.
+Prim loves these Pupsicle recipes, and it’s definitely her favorite form of food-based enrichment.
 Goomba prefers his Toppl, but the Pupsicle is a close second.

 Have fun!